periodic/LoLLogs/presentation/presentation.md

 * Locating the correct directory (Win32 Registry)
 * Building a GUI for Windows users who aren't comfortable with a terminal.

-For the gui we chose to go with wxWidgets.
+For the GUI we chose to go with wxWidgets.

 * Bad idea.
 * Not functional (need to run certain functions before other functions in the IO monad)